duozhanggithub/Kubernetes/README.md

 Cluster: a set of nodes grouped together, if one node fails, the application still accessible, multiple nodes also help sharing loads

 Master: another node with Kubernetes installed in it and is configured as a Master.The master watches over the nodes in the cluster and is responsible for the actual orchestration of containers on the worker nodes.

+# Basic concepts

+POD: A pod is a single instance of an application, it is the smallest object that you can create in Kubernetes.
+Usually have one to one relationship with the containers.

 # Minikube